DiceDB/docs/src/content/docs/commands/BITOP.md

 - `SET key1 "foo"`: Sets the value of `key1` to "foo".
 - `BITOP NOT result key1`: Performs a bitwise NOT operation on the value of `key1`, and stores the result in `result`.
 - `GET result`: Retrieves the value of `result`.

-## Conclusion

-The `BITOP` command is a powerful tool for performing bitwise operations on strings in DiceDB.
-By understanding its parameters, return values, and behavior, you can effectively utilize this command in your DiceDB-based applications.
-Always handle errors appropriately to ensure robust and reliable code.